scb-10x/partial-yarn/README.md

 │   ├── modeling_qwen2_audio.py     # Main LALM model definition
 │   ├── modeling_qwen2.py           # Modified Qwen2 text backbone with Partial YaRN RoPE implementation
 │   └── processing_qwen2_audio.py   # Model's processor
+├── inference_qwen2_audio.py        # Script for general-purpose inference
-└── inference_qwen2_audio_mcqa.py   # Main script for running evaluation
+└── inference_qwen2_audio_mcqa.py   # Script for MCQA evaluation
 ```

 -   **`models/modeling_qwen2.py`**: This is the most critical file, containing our custom implementations of Rotary Position Embeddings (RoPE).
 The `Qwen2PartialYarnRotaryEmbedding` class implements the logic for applying positional interpolation exclusively to audio tokens.
--   **`inference_qwen2_audio_mcqa.py`**: This script serves as the main entry point for running inference and evaluating the model on a multiple-choice question-answering task.
-It handles data loading, processing, and model evaluation, and includes command-line arguments to enable Partial YaRN.
+-   **`inference_qwen2_audio_mcqa.py`**: This script runs a formal evaluation on a multiple-choice question-answering (MCQA) task.
+It parses the model's output to calculate an accuracy score.
+-   **`inference_qwen2_audio.py`**: This script is for general-purpose inference.
+It takes the same inputs but prints the model's raw text response directly without any parsing or scoring.
--   **`assets/`**: This directory contains sample data and images needed to run the code and understand the project.
+-   **`assets/`**: This directory contains sample data needed to run the code.

 ## ⚙️ Installation